Login with your member password below to see your content

 During Summer the castle is open every day, except Monday, from 10.00-19.00

 The Castle of Exilles in Piedmont is located in an area of Piedmont considered of extreme strategic importance dating back to before Roman times.
-The castle defended the key way from Piedmont to Provence via Monginevro.
+The castle defended the key route from Piedmont to Provence via Monginevro.

-The original castle construction dates back to 1155 when the count of Albon wished to exercise control over the western reaches of his kingdom.
+It is another one of those amazing places in Piedmont that hasn’t yet been discovered by the mass tourist market.
+The original castle construction dates back to 1155, when the count of Albon wished to exercise control over the western reaches of his kingdom.

-It didn't do much good though because the French nearly destroyed the place in 1796.
+In 1601, with the adjustment of the Savoy border, the castle was further modernized by the engineer Jean de Beins in order to better resist artillery fire.
+It didn't do much good, though, because the French nearly destroyed the place in 1796.
 It was subsequently reconstructed in 1818 and was used by the military even up until the end of WW2.

 The castle was built on three defensive levels and once past the first defensive level and entering through the Royal Gate you come across the pit which is 70 metres deep and took four years to dig.